 After a few years, I wanted to see if I could land a higher profile opportunity.
 By chance, I found a company called Omada Health.
 I flew out to San Francisco for an interview and two weeks later, with only a backpack and my dog, I was on my way to SF.
 It was a golden opportunity and one that skyrocketed my career.

-At Omada Health, I started as their first front end engineer, working on building their digital health platform tackling chronic diseases such as Type 2 Diabetes.
-We were creating a platform that can scale to help negate this 21st century health issue, which affects 1 in 4 human beings.
-Throughout my time at Omada, I worked on a range of projects from building the UI and UX of their platform, to optimizing user flows, to growing a small team of front end engineers and partnering with product and marketing to create products and features they needed to grow and scale the company.
+At Omada Health, I started as their first front-end engineer, working on building their digital health platform tackling chronic diseases such as Type 2 Diabetes.
+We were creating a platform that can scale to help negate this 21st-century health issue, which affects 1 in 4 human beings.
+Throughout my time at Omada, I worked on a range of projects from building the UI and UX of their platform to optimizing user flows, to growing a small team of front-end engineers and partnering with product and marketing to create products and features they needed to grow and scale the company.

 Design systems, lead me to Twitter.
 I was hired on to help build out and work with a small team of designers to focus on design systems and tooling.
 The ultimate goal was to create consistency between their multiple web & mobile platforms.
-Our work as a team, helped launch documentation & design standards that the design org used to think about how to approach design patterns at Twitter.
+Our work as a team helped launch documentation & design standards that the design org used to think about how to approach design patterns at Twitter.

 Our job was to help reduce extraneous work that could be automated through tools, help educate through documentation and guidelines, and develop systems that allow for better communication between designers & engineers.
-All of this has lead Twitter to reduce & symplify as well as bring a greater level of consistency to the end users, across the multiple platforms.
+All of this has lead Twitter to reduce & simplify as well as bring a greater level of consistency to the end users, across the multiple platforms.